-4.1.
-Verbal warnings
+4.1 Verbal Warnings

 Any minor infringement of the pupil's code of conduct, poor behaviour in class/around the College or failure to do work promptly may incur a verbal warning.
 The purpose of this intervention is to allow early intervention without the need for extensive use of reflections.
 In addition to day-to-day feedback on pupils, class teachers or the Housemistress/Housemaster will analyse the interim and report data on effort and achievement on a regular basis for each year group.
-A 'cause for concern list' for both effort and attainment is generated and action plans suggested for pupils in specific need of assistance.
+A cause for concern list' for both effort and attainment is generated and action plans suggested for pupils in specific need of assistance.
 This cause for concern list may also result in reflections if deemed appropriate by the Housemistress/Housemaster.
 (The analysis will also reward excellent effort and achievement through House point rewards.)
+In Prep 'Community Lunch' is space for pupils to reflect on their poor choices and receive guidance using the restorative approach to improve their behaviour.

-4.2.
-Removal from the classroom and pupil-teacher interviews
+4.2 Removal from the Classroom and Pupil-Teacher Interviews